 Be aware of collapse potential.

 If you notice cracks in the foundation, floors, walls, or ceiling, wait until a building inspector or similar professional can verify that your home is safe to enter.

 Be aware of power and gas leak issues

 If flooding has occurred, electrical devices and appliances may not be safe to use.
-Turn off the house’s main power breaker if you can do so safely.
+Turn off the house’s utilities and main power breaker if you can do so safely.
 Don’t use any of these devices or appliances until an expert can confirm it’s safe to do so.
 If you enter your home and smell gas, leave immediately.
 Try to open a window before you go if you can do so safely and there’s no other ventilation.
 Then call your local gas company to report the leak.

 If you can safely remain at the property, you can start taking the first steps to repair and restore your home.
 Learn more about remodeling your home after water damage.